Needtobreathe: Out of Body and Into the Mystery (2020–2022)

+Caves and allegations (2023—present)

+In May 2023, the band announced their upcoming tenth studio album, Caves.
+It was released on September 15, 2023.
+Caves features collaborations with artists such as Carly Pearce, Judah & the Lion, Old Dominion, and Foy Vance.
+On October 12, 2023, the band released an acoustic version of "Dreams", as well as a remix of the same song with Madism.
+On November 16, 2023, the band released a second version of "Fall On Me" featuring Maverick City Music.
+The following month, a new version of "Hideaway" debuted in which the band collaborated with Mokita.

+On December 31, 2023, NEEDTOBREATHE released the non-album single "I Don’t Wanna Worry".

+On May 13, 2025, longtime member Seth Bolt announced his departure from the band.

+On June 13, 2025, former band member Bo Rinehart posted on Instagram a statement alleging that his brother Bear had sexually, emotionally and physically abused him throughout their childhood.
+Bear responded to these allegations on social media on June 14th, 2025, writing in part that "My brother and I were both sexually abused at the age of 8 and 6 by a teenage counselor at the Christian camp where we grew up...
+Bo's recent accusation of me conflates our shared experience of abuse with a childhood incident he misrepresents."
+Bear added that the incident had been addressed in counseling with him and Bo.
+He went on to ask for prayer for their family and expressed hope for reconciliation between him and his brother.
+Both subsequently deleted all posts related to the allegations from their respective accounts.

+On September 5, 2025, the band released Momma Loves Me featuring The Red Clay Strays.

 Categorization

-Needtobreathe self-identifies as a rock band, but is often categorized as a Christian rock band as well.
+NEEDTOBREATHE self-identifies as a rock band, but is often categorized as a Christian rock band as well.
 The band has been signed to mainstream labels, formerly to Atlantic Records, and releasing their latest record under the Elektra Records label.
 The band experiences success on contemporary hit radio stations, Christian adult contemporary stations, and at the Gospel Music Association Dove Awards, despite releasing a number of songs with no direct mention of their Christian faith.
 The band has also toured with artists outside of the Christian rock genre, including Train, Taylor Swift, and Tim McGraw.

-The band has resisted labels as specific as such in the past, explaining to Rolling Stone in 2016 in the following statement, "any label is limiting.
+The band has resisted such specific labels in the past, explaining to Rolling Stone in 2016 in the following statement, "any label is limiting.
 That one in particular is especially limiting.
 To me, I think people pass over the band all the time because they read that....I hate the idea that they somehow feel like I didn't make the music for them, that we didn't play music for everyone.
 Christian record deals came and we said no to all of them.
 Waited a couple years until the right record deal came, which was Atlantic, which we've been on ever since.
 But we just said to them in passing when we first started, we want the records to be available to everyone."